 • Press and hold the COAST control until you get to the desired speed, then release the control.
 You can also use the COAST control to operate the Tap-Down function.
-Press and release this control to decrease release this control to decrease the vehicle set speed in small amounts by $1.6~\mathrm{km/h}$ (1 mph).
+Press and release this control to decrease the vehicle set speed in small amounts by 1.6 km/h (1 mph).